cwoebker/.com/projects.markdown

 ##### Work in Progress

-Relo is a simple, lightweight and extensible Search tool and framework for Python_.
+Relo is a simple, lightweight and extensible Search tool and framework for Python.
 It is distributed as a single script `relopy` and a library that can be used in other python apps.

 { [relo.cwoebker.com](http://relo.cwoebker.com) }